Kizuna AI: Design and personality

 Kizuna's overall appearance uses a pink and white color palette.
 She has long flowing hair, coupled with a futuristic gradient hair dye of pink.
 She wears a pink wobbly hairband with a butterfly knot.
-The hairband has a double-leaf heart-shaped design, corresponding to the word "Ai", meaning "love", in her name.
-Kizuna's sleeveless white top brings about a futuristic feel as well.
+The hairband has a double-leaf heart-shaped design, corresponding to the word "Ai", meaning "love", in her name, and Kizuna's sleeveless white top brings about a futuristic aesthetic.
 It is designed to put emphasis on her back and body, as well as to make her appear slimmer.
 Embroidered above her chest is the letter "A".
-Her arm sleeves and thigh highs are decorated with lace, while her thigh highs and shorts form a "Zettai Ryoiki" area in her design.
+Her arm sleeves and thigh highs are decorated with lace, while her thigh highs and shorts form a zettai ryoiki area in her design.

-Kizuna is a huge fan of Love Live! and Love Live!
-School Idol Festival; her favorite character is Nico Yazawa.
+Kizuna is a passionate fan of Love Live! and Love Live!
+School Idol Festival; her favourite character is Nico Yazawa.
 During an interview with Panora, Kizuna mentioned that she pays close attention to idol groups such as Keyakizaka46 and Nogizaka46.
 Kizuna likes how idols follow their dreams just like herself.
 In her character design, she also likes to spend time in virtual space playing video games.

 Technology used

 Kizuna is able to livestream and record videos in a virtual environment; this is generally considered to rely on the freeware MikuMikuDance.
 After the production crew designs a 3D model, they manually control the model to make certain movements.
 Then, they hire a voice actor to give the animation a voice.
 MikuMikuDance has often been used in the videos of Vocaloid pop music, allowing users to import and control the 3D models of virtual characters such as Hatsune Miku.

-On the other hand, some netizens think that Kizuna's facial expressions and eye changes are done through facial tracking using facial recognition software such as FaceRig.
+Others think that Kizuna's facial expressions and eye changes are done through motion capture or facial tracking using facial recognition software such as FaceRig.
 Some feel that Kizuna is a result of applying this technology to 3D models, similarly by projecting facial expressions onto a virtual reality model.
 At the same time, some think that omni-directional motion capture technology is being used.
-Both methods allow Kizuna to resemble real people more closely in terms of expressions and actions, overall making Kizuna's videos more similar to those of other female YouTubers.
+Both methods allow Kizuna to more closely assume anatomically correct expressions and actions, overall making Kizuna's videos more similar to those of other female YouTubers.